 - Encourage your children to talk and express their feelings, and be honest about your own.

-- Try and welcome their questions.
-Some questions may be painfully direct, but if the child has asked, it’s because they want to know the answer, and they can cope with it.
+- Try to welcome their questions.
+Some questions may be painfully direct, but if the child has asked, it’s because they want to know

 - Repeated questions need patient listening and repeated answers (which should remain consistent).
 Children may ask the same question repeatedly to several adults to check out a puzzling or distressing situation.

-- It is right to say “I don’t know”, if that is true.
+- It is alright to say “I don’t know”, if that is true.

 - Share tearful times.
 Children will not be frightened by your tears if they know why you cry.
 It gives them permission to do the same.

 - Be patient with children when they are angry.
-It is normal to be angry.
+It is normal to be angry, and acknowledging the child’s feelings rather than telling them ‘not to be angry’ is best.

-- Share memories of the baby by looking at photographs and remembering events.
+- Share memories of their brother or sister by looking at photographs and remembering events.
 You might like to put together a memory book or box.

 - Maintain usual routines as much as possible: bed times, story times, playtimes, walks and meals.
 If you cannot manage this at first, enlist a relative or other loved and trusted adult to keep the children’s routine as consistent as possible.

-- Keep the children in your home, rather than sending them away to relatives or friends, as far as possible.
+- Keep the children at home, rather than sending them away to relatives or friends, if at all possible.

-- Talk to their playgroup leader or school teacher and explain what has happened.
+- Talk to their playgroup/nursery leader or school teacher and explain what has happened.
 Discuss with them how they will handle the news, and support your child(ren) in the school or nursery.

-It is important for your children to express their feelings, and, if very young, they may do this through their toys and through play.
-If your child’s reactions worry or puzzle you, seek advice from your family doctor or health visitor or perhaps talk things over with one of our bereavement support helpline advisers on 0808 802 6869.
-You can also email us at firstname.lastname@example.org.
+It is important for your child(ren) to express their feelings, and, if very young, they may do this through their toys and through play.
+If your child’s reactions worry or puzzle you, do consider talking things over with a Helpline Adviser at The Lullaby Trust or having a chat with your GP, health visitor or child’s teacher.